flyway/flywaydb.org/_posts/2020-10-16-skipExecutingMigrations.md

 However, when you then try to `migrate` on prod, the migration would fail, as the changes applied by the hotfix already exist!

 This is where `skipExecutingMigrations` comes in.
 On prod instead of running a normal `migrate`, instead run `migrate -skipExecutingMigrations=true`.
-Now Flyway will not actually try to execute the contents of the migration on this environment, instead just updating the schema history to say its been applied.
+Now Flyway will not actually try to execute the contents of the migration on this environment, instead just updating the schema history to say it's been applied.
 Now all the environments are back in sync, and development can continue.

 ```
 Migrations: